Manual Material Handling Safety

 Discussion Questions

-- What manual material handling tasks cause the most fatigue or discomfort?
+- What manual material handling tasks cause the most fatigue or discomfort in your daily work?

 - What engineering improvements could reduce manual material handling in our operations?

-- Are appropriate mechanical aids available and accessible for all heavy material handling?
+- Are appropriate mechanical aids available and accessible for all heavy material handling tasks?

 - What barriers prevent workers from using mechanical aids instead of manual handling?

-Manual material handling injuries are preventable through engineering controls, proper equipment use, and good technique.
-By eliminating unnecessary manual handling and using best practices for unavoidable tasks, we protect workers from injuries that cause chronic pain and disability.
+Takeaway: Manual material handling injuries are preventable through engineering controls, proper equipment use, and good technique.
+By eliminating unnecessary manual handling, using mechanical aids for heavy or repetitive tasks, and applying proper lifting practices, we protect workers from injuries that cause chronic pain and disability.
+If a load feels too heavy or awkward to handle safely, stop and find a better way.